 We expect the NET Power Cycle to be the first standalone natural gas ondemand carbon-free energy ("24/7 CFE") solution, and, as such, the market for our technology has not yet been established.
 In addition, there is limited infrastructure to efficiently transport and store carbon dioxide, and such limited infrastructure may limit the deployment of the NET Power Cycle.
 Our estimates for the total addressable market are based on a number of internal and third-party estimates, including the number of potential customers that have expressed interest in licensing our technology, assumed prices and production costs for our plants, our ability to leverage our current logistical and operational processes and general market conditions.
-However, our assumptions and the data underlying our estimates may not be correct and the conditions supporting our assumptions or estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
-As a result, our estimates of the annual total addressable market for our plants, as well as the expected growth rate for the total addressable market for our plants, may prove to be incorrect, which could materially and adversely affect our business.
+However, our assumptions and the data underlying our estimates may not be correct and the conditions supporting our assumptions or estimates of the annual total addressable market for our plants, as well as the expected growth rate for the total addressable market for our plants, may prove to be incorrect, which could materially and adversely affect our business.